James Anderson (cricketer): 2010–11: Australia

 As expected, Anderson was selected in the England squad to play Australia, where he developed his own wobble-seam delivery to combat the Kookaburra ball that doesn't swing as much for as long.
 Anderson played well in the opening tour games and took two wickets in the opening Test match, which finished as a draw.
 In the second Test England thrashed Australia, winning by an innings and 71 runs.
 Anderson took 4–51 in the first innings and Australia were never able to recover.
 England lost the third Test, but Anderson still impressed taking 4 wickets.
 Anderson took 4–44 in the fourth Test, which England won to retain the Ashes.
 He then took 4–66 and 3–61 as England won the fifth Test and series 3–1.
 During the series Anderson became the second youngest England bowler to claim 200 Test wickets.
 Anderson was rested at the start of the ODI series, but with England struggling he was recalled, taking 2–57 in the third match.
 In the sixth match Anderson took 1–91 of his ten overs as the England team struggled.
-Anderson took 3–48 in the final match of the series, but it wasn't enough to prevent another defeat as England lost the one-day series 6–1.
+Anderson took 3–48 in the final match of the series, but it was not enough to prevent another defeat as England lost the one-day series 6–1.